 This year, events took place in more than 700 cities/towns, spread across 102 countries, with more than 130,000 people registered to raise funds and ride.
 Those are quite astounding figures given the humble beginnings which saw a mere (in comparison) 3,000 riders take part.

-Digression aside, I actively look forward to moto/custom events solo, particularly as there are plenty of individuals with fascinating build stories, to be found in amongst the machines.
+Digression aside, I actively look forward to moto/custom events solo, particularly as there are plenty of individuals with fascinating build stories, to be found amongst the machines.

 I suspect I’ve made a few new rider buddies at this year’s DGR in Chester.
 Notably, I grabbed a few words with an all-around good chap named Steve.
 He happens to be the owner of that Thorton Hundred Motorcycles, Ducati Panigale 1299 build that you may have seen at The Bike Shed show in May 2019.